 How to Do the Nordic Hamstring Curl

-Anchor your feet underneath something sturdy — a loaded barbell, a bench, the legs of a cable machine — and kneel on a yoga mat.
+Anchor your feet underneath something sturdy — a loaded barbell, a bench, the legs of a cable machine — and kneel on an exercise mat.
 Extend your arms out in front of you, keep your torso straight, and bend at the knees to slowly lower yourself towards the floor.
 The lower you get, the harder the move will feel as you’re further from the anchor point.
 Catch yourself with your hands, and then push your body back up to the starting position.

 Like any lunge, the reverse lunge is a unilateral exercise, which means it works one side of the body at a time.
 This alone is useful as it allows the target muscles (glute, hamstrings, and quads) of your body to catch up to another if right or left side dominant.
 The reverse lunge is also more stable than the forward or walking lunge as you’re not being thrown off balance by forward momentum.
-Instead, the reverse lunge is a generally more controlled move.
+Instead, the reverse lunge is generally a more controlled move.
 The stability of this lunge makes it great for both beginners and advanced trainees who want to add weight to the movement — you’ll have an easier time loading a reverse lunge.

 Benefits of the Reverse Lunge